 The Construction Electricity program offers academic course work with the practical experiments to provide the student with the basic technical skill to prepare the students for positions in the Electrical Industry.

-1. Practice safety and occupational health procedures in the work place.
+- 1. Practice safety and occupational health procedures in the work place. - 2.
+Use electricity hand and power tools competently.